klaytn/metaverse-knowledge-kit/docs/developer-tools-sdks/developer-sdk/dex-starter-kit.md

 * Remove Liquidity

 ### Installation
-To install the kds dex package, run the following command in your terminal.
+To install the `kds-dex` package, run the following command in your terminal.

   `npm install @klaytn/kds-dexs --save`